-Stock options granted to our executive officers, including our named executive officers, vest ratably in three equal installments on each of the first, second and third year anniversaries of the date of grant and are exercisable for a period of ten years following the date of grant.
+Stock options granted to our executive officers vest ratably in three equal installments on each of the first, second and third year anniversaries of the date of grant and are exercisable for a period of ten years following the date of grant.
 The three-year vesting schedule is consistent with the three-year performance period for our performance share awards.
-We believe the three-year period for both stock options and performance share awards provides retention value and focuses our executive officers on attainment of longer-term performance.
+We believe the three-year period for both stock options and performance share awards provides retention value and focuses our executive officers on attainment of long term performance.
 The Compensation & Human Resources Committee periodically reviews option vesting schedules and terms.

 Performance Share Awards.
-Each year at its regular meeting held in November or December, the Compensation & Human Resources Committee approves the annual grant of performance share awards to our executive officers, including our named executive officers.
+Each year at its regular meeting held in November or December, the Compensation & Human Resources Committee approves the annual grant of performance share awards to our executive officers.
 Performance share awards are paid out in shares of our common stock following completion of a three-year performance period if certain performance goals are achieved.
-The performance goals are derived from performance measures contained in our Amended and Restated 2010 Plan.
+The performance goals are derived from performance measures included in our Amended and Restated 2010 Plan